Frequently Asked Questions

 -

 Zentokan Dojo (and the sword organizations to which we belong) use the traditional Japanese kyu and dan grading system.
-With consistent training, most students can earn their shodan, the 1st degree black belt, in one to two years.
+With consistent training, most students can earn their shodan, the 1st degree black belt, in about two years.

 And as one’s rank grows, so does their level of responsibility in the dojo.